Step 1: Conversation initiated by the customer

-Step 3: Identify if there is action for CS or not
+Step 5: Identify if there is action for CS or not if it’s not clear, post in #customer-support-triage and brainstorm the best path.

-If there is an action for CS, got to Step 4.
+If there is an action for CS, go to Step 6.
 There is an action for CS if the action is to:

 - explain how a feature works in the product/how to do something in the product